 Execute STP missions through a funding line with a stable budget.

 Cost-cap each mission with a specified ceiling on full lifecycle costs.
 The DS applied a cost cap of ~$500M FY12 for the science investigations described below.
-We carry that funding level in our budget projections even though we recommend that the and future Roadmaps revisit these assumptions.
+We carry that funding level in our budget projections even though we recommend that the HPD and future Roadmaps revisit these assumptions.
 Future Roadmaps and the HPD should examine the possibility of trading cost-cap for launch frequency in the strategic mission programs.

 Implement STP missions as PI-led missions, with the PI fully empowered and motivated to make scientific and mission trade-offs necessary to remain within the cost cap.

 Missions must be confirmed with adequate reserves to remain within the cost cap, and should have de-scope options in case the cost cap is breached.
-In the event that there is cost growth beyond the control of the PI, these impacts need to be absorbed within the STP funding line, with no additional liens on other program elements in the .
+In the event that there is cost growth beyond the control of the PI, these impacts need to be absorbed within the STP funding line, with no additional liens on other program elements in the HPD.

 Select missions competitively, restricting each selection to a specific science goal in order to achieve the prioritized scientific and strategic objectives described below (also see Flexible Implementation Plan for the Re-structured STP and LWS Programs on page xx).